WHAT IS A PTERYGIUM (Carnosidad)

 SLO LASIK & CATARACT accepts most insurances.
 For cash-paying patients we offer Pterygium surgery for a low $1200.
 This out-patient procedure is performed in the convenience of our modern office surgical suite with quick

 recovery.
-Call to set up an appointment today for an exam and consultation with one of our surgeons.
+Call to set up an appointment today for an exam and consultation with Dr Randall Goodman.